Polka-pol/driver-crud-distance-calculation-system/docs/FRONTEND.md

-# Frontend Documentation
+# Driver CRUD Distance Calculation System - Frontend Documentation

 ## Overview

-The Connex Driver Platform Frontend is a React-based web application that provides dispatchers with a comprehensive dashboard for managing loads, drivers, and real-time communication.
+The Driver CRUD Distance Calculation System Frontend is a React-based web application that provides dispatchers with a comprehensive dashboard for managing loads, drivers, and real-time communication.

 ## Technology Stack